 There is a place inside the Tuscan Archipelago National Park where you can admire one of the most incredible scenes that Mother Nature's has created: a whole world of butterflies at a height of 700 metres above sea level whose beauty will take your breath away.

-A truly unique walk along path number 5 on the Island of Elba that starts off in the picnic area of Monte Perone, continues for about 2 kilometres (about 2 hours' walk) and stops on the slopes of Monte Capanne, on the road between San Piero and Sant'Ilario.
+A truly unique walk along path number 5 on the Island of Elba that starts off in the picnic area of Monte Perone, continues for about 2 kilometres (about 2 hours' walk) and stops on the slopes of Monte Capanne, on the road between San Piero and Sant'Ilario

-There are several thematic signposts along the way describing almost every species of butterfly you will come across, as well as the environmental and biogeographic characteristics of the area that are so important to these delicate insects.
+There are several thematic signposts along the way describing almost every species of butterflies you will come across, as well as the environmental and biogeographic characteristics of the area that are so important to these delicate insects.

 In the sanctuary, that from a naturalistic point of view can be considered a natural "Sistine Chapel" 50 different species of butterflies have been recorded, some of which are very different to those already found in this area.